Guardians vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have come away with 13 wins in the 29 contests they have been listed as the underdogs in this season.
+- The Guardians have an 18-16 record in games they were listed as the moneyline favorite (winning 52.9% of those games).

-- The moneyline set for this matchup implies the Guardians have a 44.4% chance of walking away with the win.
+- The Guardians have an implied moneyline win probability of 53.5% in this game.

-- Cleveland and its opponents have gone over the total this season in 26 of its 67 opportunities.
+- Cleveland has had an over/under set by bookmakers 68 times, and have combined with opponents to go over the total in 26 of those games (26-39-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!